TomasMikula/libretto/docs/basics.md

 def choice[A, B, C](f: A -⚬ B, g: A -⚬ C): A -⚬ (B |&| C)
 ```

-Once the choice is made from the right, the corresponding block, `f` or `g`, is executed:
+Once the choice is made from the right, the corresponding component, `f` or `g`, is executed:

 ```
   ┏━━━━━━━━━━━━━━┓                      ┏━━━━━━━━━━━━━━┓